amandeepmittal/amanhimself.dev/content/posts/setup-macbook-m1.md

 I usually like to switch between a dark and a light theme.

-- For the dark theme where I spent most of my time, I am currently using [morgan.codes-theme](https://marketplace.visualstudio.com/items?itemName=morgan-codes.morgan-codes-vscode-theme).
+- For the dark theme where I spent most of my time, I am was previously using [morgan.codes-theme](https://marketplace.visualstudio.com/items?itemName=morgan-codes.morgan-codes-vscode-theme) but now I am using [fairyFloss](https://marketplace.visualstudio.com/items?itemName=nopjmp.fairyfloss).
 - For the light version, I am using the theme called Quiet Light which comes pre-installed with a new VSCode installation.
 - For file icons, I love [Material-Icon-Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme).
 - For terminal prompt, I use [Spaceship ZSH](https://github.com/denysdovhan/spaceship-prompt).